How a Simple Poker Invention Can Solve Maximum Pain at Baggage Claim

 If there’s joy in getting off the plane, there’s even greater anticipation once you arrive at the baggage claim.
 Having had airlines lose my bags four times over the past ten years, I now realize that airports are nothing more than casinos for travelers.
 But instead of chips and cash — it’s time and possessions on the line.
 It’s the rush of placing chips on a number and waiting for the little spinning ball to land on the roulette wheel.
 Eventually, everyone’s number comes and up at some point, and so we all get fucked by having to wear the same set of dirty clothes for three days while the airline “investigates” why your bag ended up in Paraguay.

 Oh, let’s get back to what happened yesterday in Miami.
-Check out these photos, which gives you some idea of what’s to come.
+Check out these photos, which give you some idea of what’s to come.

 QUESTION: WHY MUST EVERYONE STAND RIGHT IN FRONT OF THE BAGGAGE CAROUSEL?